ogmacorp/PyAOgmaNeo/docs/imageencoder.rst

     Perform a simulation step of the ImageEncoder.
 This will both generate a CSDR from the images (visibleActivations) and learn to improve the representation (learning only if learnEnabled=True).

-    :param inputs: ([FloatBuffer]) list of input byte buffers representing the image of the dimensions described in the initialization.
-If using regular RGB images, the values in this buffer should be in the range [0, 255])
+    :param inputs: ([FloatBuffer]) list of input float buffers representing the image of the dimensions described in the initialization.
+If using regular RGB images, the values in this buffer should be in the range [0, 1])
     :param learnEnabled: (boolean) whether or not to enable learning (if False, will only perform inference).
 Defaults to True

 .. function:: ImageEncoder.reconstruct(self, reconCIs)